 My workflow is simple.
 Capture an image with the native camera app and either use share sheets or workflows to pass the image to another app, usually Afterlight, for processing.
 I use other camera apps for specialised captures.
 I have a camera app for creating HDR images, long exposures, one for macro photography, and a few that allow for manual control of the camera.
 These are organised into an iOS folder named simply Cameras.

 My most used camera apps are:

-Apps that I use for post processing are organized into an iOS folder called Darkroom.
-This includes, Photogene, an app I consider the Photoshop of iOS, Afterlght, VSCO Cam, Snapseed, Darkroom, and Image Sizer to change images to fit Instagram’s square format.
+Apps that I use for post-processing are organised into an iOS folder called Darkroom.
+This includes, Photogene, an app I consider the Photoshop of iOS, Afterlght, VSCO Cam, Snapseed, Darkroom, and Image Sizer to change images to fit Instagram's square format.

 My most used editing apps are:

-Daniel uses VSCO Grid to publish his mobile image but despite the square format, I prefer Instagram.
-It’s easy to publish an image to Instagram and simultaneouly share to Facebook, Twitter, Flickr, Tumblr and Foursquare.
+Daniel uses VSCO Grid to publish his mobile image, but despite the square format, I prefer Instagram.
+It's easy to post a picture to Instagram and simultaneously share to Facebook, Twitter, Flickr, Tumblr and Foursquare.